Lord Gordon Gordon: Swindles in America

 Glencairn took the name "Lord Gordon-Gordon" as his alias, claiming to be a cousin of the Campbell clan, a descendant of Lochinvar and of the ancient kings of the Scottish Highlands.
 He arrived in Minneapolis, Minnesota and became involved with the Northern Pacific Railway.
 He told them that he was in America so that he could buy large tracts of land on which to settle tenants from his over-populated estates in Scotland.

 His next major incident came three months later when he moved to New York City, claiming that he was going to transfer his funds from Scotland in order to finance his land purchase.
 He carried a letter of introduction from Gould, who was then trying to gain control of the Erie Railroad in the Erie War.
 Gordon-Gordon told Gould that he could help him gain control of the railroad, with the help of several Europeans who had stock in the company, on the condition that he give Gordon-Gordon a million dollars in negotiable stock in what he called "a pooling of interests".
 However, as soon as Gould delivered the stock, he turned it around and sold it.

 Gould sued Gordon-Gordon, and he was put on trial in March 1873.
 He gave the names of Europeans whom he claimed to represent, and the court granted him bail while checking the references.
 Gordon-Gordon took this opportunity to flee to Canada where he convinced authorities that the allegations were false.
 He then offered to buy large parts of Manitoba, an investment which would bring prosperity to Canada.

 Gould was unable to convince Canadian authorities to hand over Gordon-Gordon, so he attempted to abduct him with his associates, including future members of Congress Loren Fletcher, John Gilfillan, and Eugene McLanahan Wilson.
 They were successful, but they were stopped and arrested by the North-West Mounted Police before they could return to the United States.
 The authorities put them in prison and refused them bail, which led to an international incident between the United States and Canada.
 Minnesota Governor Horace Austin demanded their return when he learned that they had been refused bail, and he put the militia on full readiness.
 Thousands of Minnesotans volunteered for a full military invasion of Canada, but the Canadian authorities released the abductors on bail.

 Gordon-Gordon believed himself safe, as grand larceny and embezzlement were not crimes serious enough to warrant extradition.
-However, news reached Europe of his scandal, and the jewelers whom he had robbed years before sent a representative to Canada who identified Gordon-Gordon as Lord Glencairn.
+However, news reached Europe of his scandal, and the jewellers whom he had robbed years before sent a representative to Canada who identified Gordon-Gordon as Lord Glencairn.
 Gordon-Gordon claimed that it was a smear campaign created by Gould and his associates, but the Canadian authorities considered the charges serious enough to deport him.
 He held a farewell party in his hotel room, where he gave expensive presents to his guests.

 He then shot himself on August 1, 1874 in Headingley.